Consuming FXRMotionControllerData

 Organization of FXRMotionControllerData

-The structure is organized to encapsulate all relevant data needed for motion controller tracking in a coherent and accessible manner.
+The structure is organized to encapsulate all relevant data needed for hand and motion controller tracking in a coherent and accessible manner.
 Boolean flags bValid and bIsGrasped provide quick checks on the state of the controller data.
 Identifiers DeviceName and ApplicationInstanceID ensure the correct association of data.
 Positional and rotational data GripPosition, GripRotation, AimPosition, and AimRotation offer precise tracking of the controller's movement.
 Arrays HandKeyPositions, HandKeyRotations, and HandKeyRadii allow detailed hand tracking, which is critical for immersive VR experiences.
 Lastly, the tracking status TrackingStatus informs the system of the reliability of the data being processed and whether the motion controller is actively being tracked or it's inactive at the moment.

 Processing the Data for Drawing and Animating a Virtual Hand